belle2/basf2/online_book/workflowmanagement/b2luigi/execution.rst

 Calling :code:`python3 main.py --batch` on KEKcc will the trigger the full workflow execution. b2luigi will build the dependency tree for the :code:`Plot` task and execute only the required tasks for which no output files are existing in the given output directory.
 Do not forget to setup basf2 beforehand with :code:`b2setup`.
 Remember that the reconstruction task is the only task not marked as :code:`local` and will therefore be submitted to the KEKcc batch system.

-You can run b2luigi workflows dryly with :code:`python3 main.py --dry-run` to check what tasks would we run.
+You can run b2luigi workflows dryly with :code:`python3 main.py --dry-run` to check what tasks would be run.

 Luigi features a dynamic directed acyclic graph, that can be viewed in the *Luigi Task Status*.
 To access it, start the luigi scheduler in a tmux process on KEKcc and specify the host and port in the workflow execution: